slatedocs/slate/source/includes/ui-hooks-reference/_index.html.md

 </p>

 <span class="description">
 The form is submitted when the user chooses to create their Rule.
-Asana will create the app action data model object and make a signed request to the on_submit_callback specified in the form metadata returned from the fetch/update app rule form endpoints.
-Information about the created app action should be included in the response if it was successfully created.
-This is the endpoint and schema for updating app actions; app triggers (V2) will be analogous.
+Asana will create the Rule Action data model object and make a signed request to the on_submit_callback specified in the form metadata returned from the fetch/update Rule Action form endpoints.
+Information about the created Rule Action should be included in the response if it was successfully created.
+This is the endpoint and schema for updating Rule Actions; app triggers (V2) will be analogous.
 </span>

 <h3 id="on-action-submit-callback-parameters">Parameters</h3>